France's Macron pushes back at 'America First' agenda - Journal du Cameroun

 He also spoke of the “tremendous challenge” facing America’s younger generation as it grapples with global issues like climate change and geo-politics, but offered words of encouragement.

-“At the end of the day you will be the one to decide,” he said.
+“At the end of the day you will be the ones to decide,” he said.